Startup Founder Insights - Uncensored

 The first is domain understanding.
 Being a vertical company selling into a very specific industry, the fact that I came from within the space and understood the industry, understood what the pains are and what the priorities are, the lingo, the jargon, and all that was effective.

 The second thing is that I've had the chance to be part of starting things up in a lot of the previous roles that I had.
-I joined the NGO which I managed very early on, I was part of founding a research institute in the university, and even in my army tenure, I had the privilege of starting a new team, so that ability to learn how to start something from scratch was effective and helpful.Tomer: Great.
-I think we've reached the last question: Where do you see ZenCity in five years from now?Eyal:
+I joined the NGO which I managed very early on, I was part of founding a research institute in the university, and even in my army tenure, I had the privilege of starting a new team, so that ability to learn how to start something from scratch was effective and helpful.

 Eyal: So many dreams.
 You know we are huge believers in local governments, we believe that local governments are the way to really make an impact on life in cities, and therefore really make an impact on society.
 The main goal that we have is to create a standard for how well local governments make big decisions and communicate with the communities that they serve.
 So, in five years from now I hope we'll be serving a much larger group of local governments, ten times more than what we're serving today, and mostly become that standard where people will expect their government to use ZenCity and tools like ZenCity, when they make the big decisions that they need to make, and to really be that industry standard of how good government works.
 That’s where I see us, and hopefully in cities around the world.

 Below is a recent interview done with Eyal:

 Do you have a question that could help our community?
 Email us your question at email@example.com and your questions might be asked on our next interview!